rafcc/2021-explainable-ai/README.md

 # 2021-explainable-ai
 This project provides supplementary code for academic paper.
-Barcode-like timeline data is obtained by
+Barcode-like timeline data is obtained from [url](https://github.com/rafcc/2020-prenatal-sono)
 ##
 Procedure:
 - fill all paths in ae_main.py